New York City Indoor Air Quality Testing

 Written By: Robert E. Sheriff, MS, CIH, CSP, President

 Our experience includes Post-9/11 Building Air Quality in the areas surrounding Ground Zero in New York City (NYC).
-This included testing/sampling for asbestos, lead, arsenic, mercury, concrete, dust, PCB’s, VOC’s, mold bacteria and many other items.
+This included testing/sampling for asbestos, lead, arsenic, mercury, concrete, dust, PCB’s, VOC’s, mold bacteria, and many other items.

 SPECIAL PROBLEMS IN HIGH RISE BUILDINGS AND COMMERCIAL BUILDINGS

-- LOCATION: Heavy commercial or industrial area with carbon monoxide, diesel exhaust, dust, smoke stack emissions, cooling towers, and noise.
+- LOCATION: Heavy commercial or industrial area with carbon monoxide, diesel exhaust, dust, smokestack emissions, cooling towers, and noise.

-- AIR INTAKE LOCATIONS: Location of intake on ground level adjacent to loading docks below ground intakes or on roofs where exhaust and intakes are adjacent.
+- AIR INTAKE LOCATIONS: Location of intake on the ground level adjacent to loading docks below ground intakes or on roofs where exhaust and intakes are adjacent.

-- VERMIN: Rats, mice, birds and pets who can spread germs and disease.
+- VERMIN: Rats, mice, birds, and pets who can spread germs and disease.